-Your Kona coffee farm tour will be an exclusive and private event.
-You will receive quality information directly from the owners.
-This is a real farm tour, and not a retail showroom.
+Your farm tour will be an exclusive and private event led by the owner of Pele Plantations.
+This is a tour of a working family farm, and not a retail showroom.
 You’ll get to see everything we do here, and ask all the questions you want.

 What You’ll See